karelhala/poker-planning-hackathon-2025/README.md

      "timestamp": "2025-12-01T10:30:00Z"
    }
    ```
-3. **User B, C, D** all see:
+5. **User B** sees:
    - Count updates to 5 instantly
    - Notification: "**John Doe** incremented count to 5"
-4. When **User B** clicks "Reset" → everyone's count resets to 0
+6. When **User B** clicks "Reset" → everyone in the room sees count = 0
    - Notification shows which user triggered the reset

-All events flow through the `poker-planning-events` channel with instant synchronization and user identification.
+All events flow through room-specific channels (`poker-planning-room-A1B2C3D4`) with instant synchronization and user identification.

+### Room Isolation:

+- Each room has its own WebSocket channel
+- Events only broadcast to users in the same room
+- Users in different rooms don't affect each other
+- Room state is ephemeral (resets when all users leave)

 ## GitHub Pages Deployment